-Germany to cut troop numbers in Iraq after Soleimani's killing
+Germany to cut troop numbers in Iraq after Soleimani killing

 Foreign Minister Heiko Maas told public broadcaster ZDF he was concerned about a possible resurgence of Islamic State should foreign troops leave Iraq quickly.
 “Nobody really wants that,” he said.

-Reporting by Sabine Siebold; writing by Thomas Seythal; editing by Joseph Nasr
+Reporting by Sabine Siebold, additional reporting by Jason Hovet in Prague; writing by Thomas Seythal; editing by Joseph Nasr, William Maclean